 Vermont Community Foundation is located in Middlebury, VT.
 The organization was established in 1986.
 According to its NTEE Classification (T31) the organization is classified as: Community Foundations, under the broad grouping of Philanthropy, Voluntarism & Grantmaking Foundations and related organizations.
-As of 12/2019, Vermont Community Foundation employed 31 individuals.
+As of 12/2022, Vermont Community Foundation employed 50 individuals.
 This organization is an independent organization and not affiliated with a larger national or regional group of organizations.
+Vermont Community Foundation is a 501(c)(3) and as such, is described as a "Charitable or Religous organization or a private foundation" by the IRS.

-For the year ending 12/2019, Vermont Community Foundation generated $31.5m in total revenue.
-This represents a relatively dramatic decline in revenue.
-Over the past 5 years, the organization has seen revenues fall by an average of (6.0%) each year.
-All expenses for the organization totaled $28.6m during the year ending 12/2019.
+For the year ending 12/2021, Vermont Community Foundation generated $79.8m in total revenue.
+This organization has experienced exceptional growth, as over the past 6 years, it has increased revenue by an average of 15.1% each year .
+All expenses for the organization totaled $42.0m during the year ending 12/2021.
+While expenses have increased by 16.0% per year over the past 6 years.
+They've been increasing with an increasing level of total revenue.
 You can explore the organizations financials more deeply in the financial statements section below.

 Form